Korean tea ceremony: Late-Joseon dynasty- Japanese Occupation to 1980s

-Tea was reintroduced to Korea by the Japanese in 1890s, the same time coffee was introduced.
 Early Korean teahouses, called dabang, developed.
 An early one was established in the Sontag Hotel in Seoul, in 1902.
 The dabang culture grew, spreading throughout Korea during the Japanese colonial period.
 From 1930s to 1980s, ssanghwacha was the most popular item in the dabang culture.
 Not actually containing any tea extracts, it was a sweetned herbal tea.
 The second most popular tea served was hongcha: Western-style black tea.
 There was no ceremonial aspect in drinking these teas in dabang.

 Kinds of tea

 The earliest kinds of tea used in tea ceremonies were heavily pressed cakes of black tea, the equivalent of aged pu-erh tea still popular in China.
 Vintages of tea were respected, and tea of great age imported from China had a certain popularity at court.
 However, modern Korean tea is primarily grain and herbal, not containing actual tea leaves.